 In general, as the IMDG Code contains a number of special cases, note most always be taken of the requirements for segregation contained in column 16 of the Dangerous Goods List.

-For example, it notes against UN 1823 SODIUM HYDROXIDE that this must be "separated" from acids such as UN 1830 SULPHURIC ACID.
-However, strangely, the entry for UN 1830 SULPHURIC ACID does not note that it should be stored away from alkalis
+For example, it notes against UN 1823 SODIUM HYDROXIDE via SG35 that this must be "separated" from acids such as UN 1830 SULPHURIC ACID.
+And the entry for UN 1830 SULPHURIC ACID via SG36 notes that it should be stored away from alkalis.

 Class segregation rules